 Like erythrokeratoderma variabilis, the skin lesions of erythrokeratoderma progressiva symmetrica slowly progress and increase in number and size during childhood, and tend to stabilise after puberty.
 The inherited cases have symptoms lifelong but there are reports of spontaneous improvement after many years in the sporadic cases.

 Other types of erythrokeratoderma are very rare and only a few cases have been reported worldwide.
 Many of these had only skin lesions and were otherwise well.

-Progressive partially symmetrical erythrokeratoderma results in deafness, muscle weakness, peripheral nerve damage, physical and mental retardation in addition to atypical peripheral erythrokeratoderma.
+Progressive partially symmetrical erythrokeratoderma results in deafness, muscle weakness, peripheral nerve damage, physical and intellectual disability in addition to atypical peripheral erythrokeratoderma.